MaliParag/CodeReviewGuidelines/guidelines.md

 Make sure at least one reviewer in the list of reviewers is programming language expert.
 If not, find out who can help and include them as a reviewer.

 ### Enforcement
+The team lead or project manager is responsible for establishing and communicating code review policies with the team.
+Reviewers should add additional reviewers as they may see fit.
+Author is responsible for getting code reviewed by all required reviewers.

 ### Exceptions
+While code review is an important process to ensure the quality of the codebase, there may be certain situations where getting code reviewed may not be necessary or feasible.
+If the changes being made are very minor, such as fixing a typo or adjusting formatting, it may not be necessary to have the code reviewed.
+Sometimes time sensitive changes like build fixes over weekends could be self-approved, even though it is not ideal.

+# Review

+## Author's responsibilites

+#### Give sufficient time to reviewers to review the changes
+Team lead should provide guidance on review SLA.
+Author should follow up with reviewers if code hasn't reviewed within SLA.

+### Use code review comments as a learning opportunity
+Author's should be open to feedback, constructive criticism, and collaborate with others.

+#### Mark comments as Pending, Resolved, Won't Fix, Closed etc.

+- Pending: If a comment requires further discussion or clarification before it can be resolved, mark it as Pending.
+This indicates that the issue has been acknowledged, but further action is required before it can be resolved.

+- Resolved: When an issue raised in a comment has been addressed or fixed, mark the comment as Resolved.
+This indicates that the issue has been resolved and no further action is required.

+- Won't fix: If an issue raised in a comment is not a critical issue or if the proposed solution is not feasible, mark the comment as Won't Fix.
+This indicates that the issue has been acknowledged, but it will not be addressed at this time.

+- Closed: If no further action or discussion is required, mark the comment as Closed.

+## Reviewer's responsibilities

+#### Review changes within SLA

+#### Use tags like optional and required while adding comments
+Make it very clear what comments are optional to fix and what comments should be fixed.

+#### Cite references while adding comments
+If the comment is related to coding style cite language specific coding style guidelines.
+For example, for CPP reviewers could cite guidelines from https://github.com/isocpp/CppCoreGuidelines.
+If comment is related to engineering practice, cite appropriate documents and provide links to the documents.

+#### Avoid generic comments
+Avoid generic comments like "fix this", "bug here".
+Explain what should be fixed and why there is a bug in the code.

+## Common responsibilities

+#### Be respectful and professional in all communications.
+#### Make sure all agreed upon guidelines are followed.

 # Check-in